jdi-docs/jdi-light/source/includes/_documentation.md

 ```
 DateTimeSelector action example:

-When Set date "2018-11-13" in "Birth Date"
+When I set date "2018-11-13" in "Birth Date"

-DateTimeSelector validations example:
+DateTimeSelector validation example:

 Then the "Birth Date" text equals to "1985-06-18"
 Then the "Birth Date" text contains "1985"